 Object: Portrait of Richard II, oil on panel, c.
 1395, 7’ x 3 ½’, formerly attributed to André Beauneveu (c.
 1335-c.
 1400).
 The raised gesso background, cross, and scepter featured prominently in the engraving were leveled when the painting was restored in 1866; the current frame was also added at that time.
 The portrait is currently located in Westminster Abbey, on the south side of the nave near the west entrance.
 It was probably painted in situ and moved to its current location when the old stalls were dismantled in 1775.

-RICHARDUS II REX ANGLIӔ / Ex Tabula antiquissima In Choro D. Petri Westmonast: Pulvinari insidet aureo induiturq[ue] interiori veste viridi cui grandiusculi intexuntur Flores aurie, et Nominis sui elementum initiale coronatum: Uterq[ue] Pes emicat ostro et crepidis aureis velatus: Totum circum fundit Trabea coccinea Pellibus Armenianis duplicata, quӕ et aureo Collari subnectitur.
+RICHARDVS II REX ANGLIӔ / Ex Tabula antiquissima In Choro D. Petri Westmonast: Pulvinari insidet aureo induiturq[ue] interiori veste viridi, cui grandiusculi intexuntur Flores aurei, et Nominis sui elementum initiale coronatum: Uterq[ue] Pes emicat ostro et crepidis aureis velatus: Totum circum fundit Trabea coccinea Pellibus Armenianis duplicata, quӕ et aureo Collari subnectitur.
 Gypso inaurato variisq[ue] Flosculis et Crucibus protuberanti quod reliquum est Tabulӕ obducitur.
 SOCIETAS Londini Rei Antiquariӕ Studiosa in Ӕre incidi Curavit A.D.
 MDCCXVIII. / Long. ped.
 6. Unc.
 11. Lat. ped.
 3. Unc.
 7. Ex collectione J. Talman, Ar.
-Vertue Sculp.
+[George] Vertue Sculp.

-Richard II, King of England, From a most ancient painting in the sanctuary of St. Peter’s Westminster: He sits in gold filigree and is dressed in a green garment, the lower parts of which are covered in golden flowers and his first initial, which is crowned: each foot appears prominently in purple and is covered in gold slippers: This is covered by a white mantle [trabea], lined with scarlet ermine, and is also secured with a gold collar.
-The remainder of the painting is covered with gilded gypsum and various small flowers and raised crosses.
-The Society of Antiquaries of London undertook its engraving in copper in the year 1718.
+Richard II, King of England, From a very ancient painting in the sanctuary of St. Peter’s Westminster: He sits on a gold cushion and wears a green vest, in which are embroidered rather large gilded flowers and the first initial of his name, which is crowned: each foot pokes out, covered in purple socks and gold slippers: Enveloping him is a scarlet mantel lined with ermine, which is also secured with a gold collar.
+The rest of the painting is enclosed by a gypsum background gilt with raised little flowers and crosses.
+The Society of Antiquaries of London had it engraved in copper in the year 1718.
 From the collection of J. Talman, Esquire.
 Vertue, engraver.

 Commentary by Noah Heringman: George Vertue’s highly finished engraving of this historic portrait—as drawn for the purpose by Giuseppe Grisoni—lavishes attention on the king’s robes, reproducing the materials and drapery with minute precision.
 In one respect however, the eighteenth-century artists depart significantly from the original.
 The painting shows a sour-faced king, with the corners of his mouth turned downward, leading Richard’s biographer Nigel Saul to observe that “in the haunting portrait in Westminster Abbey he comes across as a lonely, even a bitter, man” (1997, 453).
 The engraving not only turns the corners of his mouth upward, it also erases the strong lines leading from the nose down to the corners of the mouth and considerably widens the eyes and forehead, creating a more youthful and benevolent monarch.
 In addition, there is an obvious error, a left-right reversal common in print media: in the painting, Richard’s left eye is higher than his right.
 Other minor alterations are more decorative in nature: the shape of the crown is more slender and elegant, Richard’s hair is more orderly, and the artists have employed a more sophisticated knowledge of perspective to give the seat and arms of the chair more depth.